On this page

 - addressing the push and pull factors driving irregular migration.

 The Bali Process was established in 2002 and is co-chaired by Australia and Indonesia.
-More than 40 countries and many international agencies are involved.
-We’re an active member of the Bali Process Steering Group and the Ad Hoc Group, which work to counter people smuggling and human trafficking in the region.
+Membership of the Process consists of 49 state and non-state actors.
+New Zealand is an active member of the Bali Process Steering Group and the Ad Hoc Group, which meet in response to pertinent events and report back to all Process members.

-- we currently co-chair (with Sri Lanka) the Working Group on the Disruption of Criminal People Smuggling and Trafficking Networks.
-This groups focuses on practical action to disrupt transnational criminal networks involved in people smuggling and human trafficking
+New Zealand currently co-chairs (with Viet Nam) the Working Group on the Disruption of Criminal People Smuggling and Trafficking Networks.
+This groups focuses on practical action to disrupt transnational criminal networks involved in people smuggling and trafficking in persons.

 We also provide funding to the UN Action for Cooperation Against Trafficking in Persons (UN-ACT), which was established in 2014 to coordinate efforts to combat human trafficking in the Greater Mekong sub-region (Cambodia, Laos, Myanmar, Thailand, Vietnam and the Chinese province of Yunnan).